matthew-engi/SyncTween/README.md

 ## Current Limitations
 1. Players receiving a signal can know who else is receiving that same signal.
-2. Custom animations cannot currently be paused.
+2. Custom animations cannot be paused.

 ---